Post

 • Variance of sums depends on covariance โ€” independent variables have zero covariance, so variances add.

-Q1: What is the mean (expected value) of a discrete random variable?
+Q1: What does the expected value (mean) of a discrete random variable represent?

 ๐Ÿ’ก Show Answer